 Many dogs will destroy furniture or anything they get their paws on in order to get your attention, and the last thing you should do is punish them for their behavior.
 Try to understand them, and by all means get them to your vet as soon as possible.
 It is advisable not to panic and never to give your dog any medication on your own.

-Keeping Your Dog Happy and Off Drugs
+Keeping Your Dog Off Drugs

 The golden rule of being a dog owner is that you should be able to pay attention to the dog and provide them with everything they need to function normally.